spdx/spdx-3-serialization-prototype-playground/jsonld/GETTING_STARTED.md

 ## Where did all this stuff come from?

 Our next object is going to be a [CreationInfo][Class_CreationInfo] object.
-It is required to provide one for every SPDX document as all objects derived from [Element][Class_Element] must link to one in their [creationInfo][Property_creationInfo] property to indicate where the SPDX object came from.
+It is required to provide one for every SPDX document, as all objects derived from [Element][Class_Element] must link to one in their [creationInfo][Property_creationInfo] property to indicate where they came from.

 Note that the [CreationInfo][Class_CreationInfo] describes where a SPDX [Element][Class_Element] itself came from (that is, who wrote the actual JSON).
-This is a distinct concept from describing where the thing an [Element][Class_Element] describes comes from, which is covered later.
+This is a distinct concept from describing where the thing an [Element][Class_Element] _describes_ comes from, which is covered later.

 Lets get started:
 ```json